In a Nutshell:

 Have you always wanted a super-automatic coffee espresso machine that would give you the freedom to create advanced specialty drinks without requiring you to become a full-fledged Barista?

 If you answered yes to either of those questions, then you’re going to love our detailed Saeco Intelia review.
-This one was custom made with casual and hobbyist users in mind.
+This one was custom-made with casual and hobbyist users in mind.

 It probably takes a bit too much of the control away for the purist, but there are a few features purists will love as well.